 Call Center agents can transfer calls to another Shared Line or person.

 - While in the call, select Transfer and enter a name or number to transfer the call to.

 - Once the recipient of the transfer is chosen, select Ask First (warm transfer) or Transfer Now.

 Recipients of a transferred call will have the option to answer or decline.

 Send a Message

-Agents can send and receive messages from any lines they've been assigned as Agents on.
+Agents can send and receive messages from any lines they've been assigned.